 When bending, avoid bringing your knees past your hips, as this will create a drag that can slow you down.
 Aim for bringing your heel towards your buttocks while pointing your toes outward.
 And now you are ready for the next phase, with enough tension built up in your legs to execute a powerful kick.

-This is the key stage that drives the swimmer forward in the water.
-When you kick, make sure to activate your hip muscles for a strong push.
-Keep your feet flexed so the soles can push against the water efficiently.
-Avoid spreading your legs too far apart; keep them just slightly wider than hip-width.
+This stage drives the swimmer forward.
+Use your hips to kick out with force.
+Flex your feet to push more water with the soles of your feet.
+Don't spread your legs too wide; just slightly wider than hip-width.
 This helps reduce drag and prevents the use of weaker muscles, which could slow you down.

 This phase concludes when your legs are fully extended behind you, giving you that strong, forceful propulsion.